apache/nuttx/configs/sim/README.txt

      postpone running C++ static initializers until NuttX has been initialized.

+fb

+  A simple configuration used for some basic (non-graphic) debug of the framebuffer character drivers using apps/examples/fb.

 ipforward

   This is an NSH configuration that includes a simple test of the NuttX